Pepeople/SVM_libraries/README.md

 2- The following runs the traininng and prediction at the same line using 20 cores: export OMP_NUM_THREADS=20; ./svm-train -c 2 -g 2 svmguide1 svmguide1.t

+You are welcome to test the algorthims with the already scaled datasets in the dataset folder.